kirbydesign/designsystem/.github/CONTRIBUTING.md

 <!-- Which version should people use, and perhaps a recommendation on which tool people can use to manage versions. -->
 [Node](https://nodejs.org/en/) is the runtime used for development.

-It is recommended to use version `12.20.2` for development, as we have experienced problems with **What was the problem exactly again?** for newer versions.
+It is recommended to use `v12` for development as we currently do not support node LTS (see issue: [#1443](https://github.com/kirbydesign/designsystem/issues/1443)).

 If you need to have multiple versions of node installed then a version manager such as [NVM](https://github.com/nvm-sh/nvm) can be used.